 The routine fortnightly collection is as follows;

-Click here for a current waste collection calendar 2017/2018 Waste Collection Calendar
+Click here for a current waste collection calendar and details of what can be recycled

 Council is now able to offer all ratepayers with a currently waste collection to increase their recycling bin from the current 120L bin to a 240L bin.
 If this is something that you would be interested in, please contact Council at your earliest convenience and we will arrange the new bin for you.

 All residents have a green 120 litre wheelie bin for recycling and a 240 litre wheelie bin (red lid) for rubbish to be collected each fortnight.
 Please observe these requirements to assist with your collection: